HmmYea/HmmYea.github.io/README.md

 the higher the reward.

 The riskiest could be the loss of your computer
-The least riskiest could be the loss of files
+The least riskiest could be just a waste of time

 ---
 ---